zyedidia/micro/runtime/help/help.md

 Here are the available help topics:

-* tutorial: A brief tutorial which gives an overview of all the other help topics
+* `tutorial`: A brief tutorial which gives an overview of all the other help topics
-* keybindings: Gives a full list of the default keybindings as well as how to rebind them
+* `keybindings`: Gives a full list of the default keybindings as well as how to rebind them
-* defaultkeys: Gives a more straight-forward list of the hotkey commands and what they do
+* `defaultkeys`: Gives a more straight-forward list of the hotkey commands and what they do
-* commands: Gives a list of all the commands and what they do
+* `commands`: Gives a list of all the commands and what they do
-* options: Gives a list of all the options you can customize
+* `options`: Gives a list of all the options you can customize
-* plugins: Explains how micro's plugin system works and how to create your own plugins
+* `plugins`: Explains how micro's plugin system works and how to create your own plugins
-* colors: Explains micro's colorscheme and syntax highlighting engine and how to create your own colorschemes or add new languages to the engine
+* `colors`: Explains micro's colorscheme and syntax highlighting engine and how to create your own colorschemes or add new languages to the engine

 For example, to open the help page on plugins you would run `> help plugins`.